Table of Contents

-Any person who uses the database and takes benefits from the database is considered as Database Users.
+Any person who uses the database and takes benefits from the database is considered a Database User.
+There are so many users who interact with the database.
+These users involve in using the database according to their requirements and uses.
 They can be programmers, scientists, engineers, business person or can be an employee.

-DBA stands for database administrator, can be a single person or can be a team, which is responsible for managing the overall database management system.
+DBA is the database administrator, who controls and manages the database system.
+It can be a single person or a team (group of persons), which is responsible for managing the database management system.

 DBA is responsible for: